 I am adapting, albeit slowly.
 We signed up briefly for Sling TV, which for some is probably a good deal.
-However, unlike Hulu, you cannot skip commercials, even on shows you DVR’d to their cloud.2 I got rid of it before the trial had even expired.
+However, unlike Hulu, you cannot skip commercials, even on shows you DVR’d to their cloud.
+Yes, I know Comcast owns a chunk of Hulu.
+I can’t avoid them completely it seems I got rid of it before the trial had even expired.
 I’d rather just buy the shows I like outright and watch them commercial free.
 And while that does add up in the short term, in the long run I still save more money.
 And frankly, I like spending money on things I value vs endless channels I never even tune-in once.

 It isn’t all rosy though.
 Navigating which shows you can get where can be a royal pain in the ass.
 Some shows air the same season on Hulu as they do live.
 Some shows run a season behind.
 Some shows aren’t even available on Hulu at all.
 Premium movie channels like HBO are prevalent almost everywhere so they are relatively easy to find.
 Basically, you have to review all the shows you like or watch and chase them down.
 Once you get past that hurdle it’s pretty smooth sailing.
 And none of these services require a contract or commitment so you can add/remove anytime your favorite show airs.

 If you don’t mind commercials, Sling TV and/or Vue are probably the two best for choice and flexibility.
-Hulu is decent but lacking in many areas;however, it allows you to watch almost everything commercial free.3 YouTube TV is pretty basic but if you watch the basics you’re covered.
+Hulu is decent but lacking in many areas;however, it allows you to watch almost everything commercial free.
+A few of the most popular shows require you to watch a commercial before and after.
+YouTube TV is pretty basic but if you watch the basics you’re covered.
 I don’t know if it forces you to watch commercials or not as I didn’t try it out.
 It was missing several of my favorite channels.